Vineeth0502/BudgetForcastApp/HighLevelDesign.md

 8. [Sequence Diagram](#sequence-diagram)

 ## Introduction
-Budget Minder is designed to provide users with tools to track their income, expenses, and savings goals.
+Budget Finder is designed to provide users with tools to track their income, expenses, and savings goals.
 The system offers functionalities such as user registration, login, transaction management, and budget forecasting.
 The project leverages various open-source libraries and frameworks to deliver a seamless and secure user experience.

 ## System Requirements
 - **Operating System**: Windows, macOS, Linux